Managing MySQL database using PHPMyAdmin in Kubernetes

 key: ROOT_PASSWORD

-NOTE: ROOT_PASSWORD value will be consumed from kubernetes secrets.
-If you want to learn more about kubernetes secrets.
+NOTE: ROOT_PASSWORD value will be consumed from Kubernetes secrets.
+If you want to learn more about Kubernetes secrets.
 Follow this guide.

 kubectl apply -f phpmyadmin-deployment.yaml